-- > Empty trash and change liners as needed - Vacuum/sweep floors.
-Spot clean walls, doors, windows and empty pencil sharpener(s) and spot mop all tile floors as needed. - Sweep/ use walk-behind in all assigned hallways nightly (if in you section) - > Vacuum or sweep entrance mats nightly - > Remove all graffiti daily - Sweep/mop/sanitize all hand rails in all assigned stairwells nightly (if in your section) - Sweep/use walk-behind scrubber/spot wash walls/doors/window in cafeteria daily with Head's help - > Perform Daily rest room sanitation procedure.
-(See attachment) - > Sanitize water fountains - > Stock paper products and hand soaps in rest room and sink area in rooms and replace all burned out bulbs in assigned areas. - > Replace all burned out bulbs in assigned areas. - Pick-up all debris on all outside walkway in your section - > Conduct checklist of (2) rooms per facilities serviceperson and give feed back to them so they may go back and finish assignments - > Perform all special assigned tasks as directed by Supervisor and Administration - > Lock all assigned doors and gates - Clean chalkboard/rails.
+- Empty trash and change liners as needed - Vacuum/sweep floors.
+Spot clean walls, doors, windows and empty pencil sharpener(s) and spot mop all tile floors as needed. - Sweep/ use walk-behind in all assigned hallways nightly (if in you section) - Vacuum or sweep entrance mats nightly - Remove all graffiti daily - Sweep/mop/sanitize all hand rails in all assigned stairwells nightly (if in your section) - Sweep/use walk-behind scrubber/spot wash walls/doors/window in cafeteria daily with Head's help - Perform Daily rest room sanitation procedure.
+(See attachment) - Sanitize water fountains - Stock paper products and hand soaps in rest room and sink area in rooms and replace all burned out bulbs in assigned areas. - Replace all burned out bulbs in assigned areas. - > Pick-up all debris on all outside walkway in your section - > Perform all special assigned tasks as directed by Supervisor and Administration - Lock all assigned doors and gates - Clean chalkboard/rails.